-An alumnus of Goldsmiths, University of London is on the shortlist to win one of four top prizes at the Los Angeles BAFTA Student Film Awards.
+An alumnus of Goldsmiths, University of London has been nominated to win one of four top prizes at the Los Angeles BAFTA Student Film Awards.

-Julia dos Santos, who graduated with a BA in Media & Communications last June, has been nominated for the Student Film Award for Documentary for ‘The Female Voice’.
+Julia dos Santos, who graduated with a BA in Media & Communications last June, has been recognised for the Student Film Award for Documentary for ‘The Female Voice’.

 The film uses contemporary and archive footage compiled at Goldsmiths to illustrate the suppression of female voices in the media and society as a whole.

-It features on a shortlist of 15 taken from 117 submitted documentaries.
+It features on a shortlist of three taken from 117 submitted documentaries.
 The winner will be announced at a ceremony in Los Angeles on 22 June.